HBTGmbH/assert-objectscript/README.md

 | Check if an object is `not defined                                                  | ``do ..Assert().ThatActualObject(object).IsNotDefined()``                                   |
 | Check if two objects are equal                                                      | ``do ..Assert().ThatActualObject(objectA).IsEqualTo(objectB)``                              |
 | Check if two objects are equal by comparing each field individually and recursively | ``do ..Assert().ThatActualObject(objectA).UsingFieldByFieldComparison()IsEqualTo(objectB)`` |

+# Limitations and Planned Improvements
+1. Currently only tested on dynamic objects and dynmaic arrays.
+Should work for normal objects and lists, too (to be tested)
+2. Only works in context of UnitTest
+3. Not many assertions implemented yet
+4. badly formatted dynamic objects
+5. badly formatted error messages (room for improvement here)
+6. Assertions on basic types (%Integer, %String) not implemented yet